grzesiek-galezowski/tdd-ebook/manuscript/240_Value_Objects.md

 And it's a nice one to remember, especially because we often tend to model such values as a library types and wake up when it's already too late to make the transition to value object effectively.
 I'm an example of this and that's why I re-learned this principle by hard many times.

 And that's it for today.
 I'll be happy to hear your thoughts.
 Until then, see ya!

+TODO talk about static const value objects. const can be used only for types that have literals.
+Thus static readonly is used.